liluhu0/DNP-ConFormer/README.md

 ## Acknowledgments

 This work was supported in part by the National Natural Science Foundation of China (NSFC) and the Shandong Provincial Natural Science Foundation.
-We also acknowledge the open-source DINO, DINOv2, [INP-Former](https://github.com/luow23/INP-Former), [Dinomly](https://github.com/guojiajeremy/Dinomaly) communities.
+We also acknowledge the open-source [DINOv2](https://github.com/facebookresearch/dinov2), [INP-Former](https://github.com/luow23/INP-Former), [Dinomly](https://github.com/guojiajeremy/Dinomaly) communities.